LTUC/prep-course-installation/Computer Setup Guide/part4.md

 - Click on the extensions icon from the left side and search for the mentioned extentions above and install them.
 <br> <p align="center"> <kbd> <img height="400px" width="480px" src="images/extensions.png" alt=""></kbd></p>

+- in order to run the VSCode using ubuntu, it is a good idea to create a Demo project for testsing.
 ## To create a project follow these steps:
-- from your UBUNTU run these commands:
+- from your UBUNTU run these commands: ( make sure 'wsl' extention is installed in VSCode )
 ```
 mkdir Demo
 cd Demo